Luxurylaunches -

 In 2003, when it was built, the 377-foot (115 meters) Pelorus was the 11th biggest yacht in the world.
 Custom-built by the prestigious Lurssen in Germany, it was the new luxury toy of a Saudi ...

-24. 10 cool facts about 97m Lürssen superyacht Carinthia VII
+26. Interiors of 97m Lürssen superyacht Carinthia VII revealed

 When Tim Heywood's preliminary sketches of 114.5-metre Pelorus were shown to a prospective Lürssen client, the client was taken with the yacht's bold profile and distinctive lines.
 In 2002, those sketches sprang to life as 97.2 metre Carinthia VII.
 BOAT rediscovers 10 of the coolest facts about one of his most legendary creations ahead of her debut at this year's Monaco Yacht Show.